HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2018

 - Stock unmodified automatic transmissions allowed, must have full size working torque converter.

-- All transmissions must have 3 forward gears and a reverse gear and trans cooler mounted inside the car.
+- All transmissions must have 3 forward gears, a reverse gear and trans cooler mounted inside the car.

 - Steel drive shafts only.
 Must have one drive shaft safety loop.